Paul-CodeGH/PortfolioProjects/JumpandRun/ReadME.md

 ### 2D Jump and Run Game Developed in Android Studio using Kotlin
 A mobile platformer developed with **Android Studio** and **Kotlin**, featuring motion control, jumping mechanics and animated UI effects.
+I treat this Game as a Learning Experience and enjoyed it quite a lot!

 <img width="1000" height="515" alt="image" src="https://github.com/user-attachments/assets/de5d62d4-bd90-442e-9fd3-5159107e31c5" />